🛡️ RISK BADGE: 🟡 MEDIUM (Weak Copyleft)

 The Mozilla Public License 2.0 (MPL-2.0) is the "middle ground" of open source licenses.
 It is a weak copyleft license.

-- Must you share changes?
-Yes, but only for the files you modified.
+- Source Disclosure: You must share changes, but only for the specific files you modified.

-- Can you mix it with closed code?
-Yes, unlike the GPL, you can link MPL code with proprietary libraries without forcing the proprietary parts to become open source.
+- Mixed Architectures: You can link MPL code with proprietary libraries without forcing the proprietary parts to become open source.

 🏛️ The "Business Risk" Matrix